Pak defends security procedures during Jadhav family visit

 During the December 25 meeting, whose pictures were released by Pakistan, Jadhav was seen sitting behind a glass screen while his mother and wife sat on the other side.
 They spoke through intercom and the entire 40-minute proceedings appeared to have been recorded on video.

-Jadhav, 47, who was captured in March last year, was sentenced to death by a Pakistani military court for alleged spying, an accusation that India has dismissed as concocted.
+Jadhav, 47, who was arrested in March last year, was sentenced to death by a Pakistani military court for alleged spying, an accusation that India has dismissed as concocted.

 This is unedited, unformatted feed from the Press Trust of India wire.